Sign in

 Single-Leg Chain Slings

-Single-leg slings may have either a hook or collector ring as the upper end fitting.
-Here are some examples of the types of configurations:
+Single-leg slings can have either a hook or collector ring as the upper end fitting.
+Examples include:

 #1 SJG Chain Sling